PostHog/posthog.com/contents/blog/dont-keep-going.md

 * We get 20x higher response rates through Slack.
 We've recently started doing this in our product directly too.
 * Be specific and make it easy for users to respond to you.
 What type of feedback is most useful?
-* We're experimenting with asking inside hte app.
+* We're experimenting with asking inside the app.

 ## My users churn